“PCSing to Germany was a breeze,” said No One. Ever.

 Confused?
 This guy is way better at explaining it.

 16. Watching TV in Germany

-For a small fee (off-base) you can watch American TV through AFN (10+ channels), but you need a smart TV or Apple TV for streaming services like Netflix/Disney +.
+For a small fee (off-base) you can watch American TV through AFN (American Forces Network), but you need a smart TV or Apple TV for streaming services like Netflix/Disney +.
 AFN comes with your home on-base.